PajaStef/projectmcbash/README.md

 -----------------------------
 UPDATE LOGS
 -----------------------------
-5/25/22: added so script creates another script for easair startup of the server(start.sh)
+5/25/22: added so script creates another script for easier startup of the server(start.sh)